Table of contents

 Customer Value

 This element encompasses the benefits the product provides to the customer.
-It is similar to the first P, product, except that we focus on how our product can serve the consumer.
-It is worth conducting consumer research here to see if there is any demand for our new product at all.
+It is similar to the first P product, except that we focus on how our product can serve the consumer.
+It is worth conducting consumer research here to see if there is any demand for our new product.
 It is customer needs that should drive the desire to create it.

 Cost

 Similar to price, this is an expense that the customer incurs.
 The difference here, however, is that price is not the only cost that the consumer incurs when purchasing our product.
-Here we must also take into account the opportunity cost — the loss of potential profit from the alternative, or even the time the customer spent buying the item in the first place.
+Here, we must also consider the opportunity cost — the loss of potential profit from the alternative or even the time the customer spent buying the item in the first place.

 Convenience